crdant/harden-pipelined-pcf/README.md

 fly -t ${CONCOURSE} set-pipeline -p harden-pcf -c harden-pcf.yml -l params.yml
 ```

 *N.B.
 If you haven't used `yaml-patch` before, be aware that it will sort the keys of all of the hashes in your YAML document.
-I lost a couple of hours the first time I used it trying to understand the patching it had done when I didn't see the keys in the order I expected.*
+The unexpected sort caused me to lose a couple of hours the first time I used it.*

 # Hardening Applied